Lukepancrazi9/meet-app/README.md

 So that I can quickly access it

 Scenario: User adds app shortcut to the home screen
-    - Given the user is using the app on a mobile device
+    - Given the user is using the app on a mobile device <br />
-    - When the user selects "Add to Home Screen" from the browser options
+    - When the user selects "Add to Home Screen" from the browser options <br />
     - Then an app shortcut should be added to their home screen

 ## Feature 6 - Display Charts Visualizing Event Details